Mo\"ET: Mixture of Expert Trees and its Application to Verifiable Reinforcement Learning

 We present \Tool (Mixture of Expert Trees), a technique based on \MOE~\cite{JacobsETAL91MOE,JordanXu95MOEConvergence,YukselETAL12TwentyYearsOfMOE}. \Tool consists of \DT experts and a gating function that determines the weights with which experts are used.
 Standard \MOE models can typically use any expert as long as it is a differentiable function of model parameters.
 In this paper we tackle the problem of using non-differentiable decision trees in \MOE context, as a means of obtaining verifiable \DRL agents.
 Similar to \MOE training by \EM algorithm, we first observe that \Tool can be trained by interchangeably optimizing the weighted log likelihood for experts (independently from one another) and optimizing the gating function with respect to the obtained experts.
 Based on that, we propose a procedure for \DT learning in the specific context of MOE.
 To the best of our knowledge we are first to combine standard non-differentiable \DT experts with \MOE approach.

 For a gating function, we use a simple generalized linear model with softmax function, which provides a distribution over experts.
 While decision boundaries of \DTs are axis-perpendicular, the softmax gating function supports boundaries with hyperplanes of arbitrary orientations, thus improving expressiveness.
 We also consider a variant of \Tool model that uses hard thresholding (\MOEHard) which selects just one most likely expert tree.
 Since \MOE training algorithm tends to assign a region of space to a single expert ($P(e|r) \approx 1$) anyway, this variant does not suffer in performance, as we empirically demonstrate.
-Benefits of \MOEHard compared to the soft version of \Tool are that it (a) allows for decomposing a decision into a set of logical rules, thus providing means for interpreting the model decisions, and (b) allows translation to SMT formulas, thus providing rich opportunities for formal verification, as we demonstrate in the paper.
+Benefits of \MOEHard compared to the soft version of \Tool are that it (a) allows for decomposing a decision into a set of logical rules, thus providing means for interpreting the model decisions, and (b) allows translation to satisfiability modulo theories (SMT)~\footnote{Very roughly, SMT is the problem of determining whether a mathematical formula is satisfiable, and it generalizes the Boolean satisfiability problem (SAT) to more complex formulas.} formulas~\cite{SAThandbook}, thus providing rich opportunities for formal verification using off the shelf SMT solvers~\footnote{SMT solvers are tools designed to solve SMT problems.}, as we demonstrate in the paper.